Session Details

 How can early career researchers start their open science journey (Allen & Mehler, 2019; Kathawalla et al., 2021)?

-Presenters: (Carlos Frietas Almeida, Kyle Hallisky)
+Presenters: (Carlos Frietas Almeida, Olivia Beck, Kyle Hallisky)

 Prerequisites: None